-Historians also believe that the establishment of the city concurs with the abandonment of major Classic period cities in the surrounding region, which had substantial ties to the Maya cities of Honduras.
+Historians also believe that the city’s establishment concurs with the abandonment of major Classic period cities in the surrounding region, which had substantial ties to the Maya cities of Honduras.

 The construction of Cihuatan was a by-product of the chaos caused by the Maya collapse and the shifting of trade routes in the area.

 Furthermore, it is estimated that about 100 to 150 years after the city was built, it was destroyed by a massive fire.
-Evidence found during excavation, demonstrate that those who did not die in the blaze left, leaving behind their belongings.
+Evidence found during excavation demonstrates that those who did not die in the blaze left, leaving behind their belongings.

-The ceramic artifacts found at Cihuatan during excavations are very similar in style to those effigies recovered from Central Mexico and the Gulf coast.
+The ceramic artifacts found at Cihuatan during excavations are very similar to those of effigies recovered from Central Mexico and the Gulf coast.